davidhuangsh-lgtm/newtab/README.md

 #### Version 1.2.5

 Enabling click-outside functionality to close the slide-in panel.

+#### Version 1.2.6

+Added Weather Widget with Open-Meteo API integration.
+- Displays real-time temperature and weather icon.
+- Auto-detects user location (with fallback to Tokyo).